-Cathedral School for Boys, founded in 1957, strives to provide education in the best tradition of the Episcopal Church and in consonance with the mission of Grace Cathedral.
-We believe that this education is derived from three main sources: the highest academic and personal standards humanely applied; building a diverse community united in its concern for the school and for the world; and an active engagement with religion and the spiritual dimension.
+Cathedral School for Boys, founded in 1957, strives to provide education in the best tradition of the Episcopal Church and in consonance with the Mission of Grace Cathedral.
+We believe that this education is derived from three primary sources: the highest academic and personal standards humanely applied; building a diverse community united in its concern for the School and the world; and an active engagement with religion and the spiritual dimension.

 Our belief that all people are children of God and citizens of a shrinking world leads us to develop as diverse a community as possible.
 We seek families of all races, creeds, and economic circumstances, subject only to their ability to take advantage of our program.
 A growing tuition assistance program, tied by policy to the tuition income, exists to effect economic diversity.
 We make every effort to ensure that all families feel welcome in the school community.

 Religious education includes exploring questions of meaning, purpose, and personal identity within the daily life and studies of the boys.
 Using the Bible and Anglican worship as starting points, we seek to assure literacy in the content and discipline of all major religions, recognizing the limitations of what is age-appropriate and the general sensitivity of the subject.
-We strive to open minds and hearts to the religious dimension of life, and to discourage uncritical dogmatism.
-The time we spend regularly in Grace Cathedral, with its soaring spaces and magnificent music, provides the boys with an opportunity to come together as a community in a sacred place of great beauty.
+We strive to open minds and hearts to the religious dimension of life and to discourage uncritical dogmatism.
+The time we regularly spend in Grace Cathedral, with its soaring spaces and magnificent music, provides the boys with an opportunity to come together as a community in a sacred place of great beauty.
 The spiritual dimension of the school and its program adds immeasurably to the exploration of values, the development of character, and ethical and moral sensibilities.
-Clergy of many faiths lead worship from time to time.
-Some 20 or more of the boys sing in the Cathedral Choir of Men and Boys, receiving a special musical training and religious experience.
+The clergy of a variety of faiths lead worship from time to time.
+Some 20 or more of the boys sing in the Cathedral Choir of Men and Boys, receiving specialized musical training and religious experience.